Sharad Ponkshe: Career

-Ponkshe played an important role in the play Me Nathuram Godse Boltoy, which was based on a very sensitive issue of assassination of Mahatma Gandhi.
-He started playing this in 1988 in which he used to play the main role of Nathuram Godse.
+Ponkshe played an important role in the play Me Nathuram Godse Boltoy, which was based on a very sensitive issue, the assassination of Mahatma Gandhi.
+His acting in this play started in 1988, starring as the main role of Nathuram Godse.
 He continues to get threats for playing Mahatma Gandhi's assassin Nathuram Godse.
-He did more than 1000 shows of this play.
-His play was stopped many times in the theatre.
+This was a key role in his life, performing it more than 1000 times and getting recognized by audience.

 Overall he played more than 100 roles in television and films.
 He had a great respect to the actor and director Vinay Apte who gave him the role in the above play.